 This year’s program will be held, in-person, in the Washington D.C.
 Metro area.
 More detailed information on hotel lodging and logistics will be sent to participants upon registration for the program.

-The 2022 TSE program leadership topics include, but not limited, to the following:
+The 2023 TSE program leadership topics include, but are not limited, to the following:

 - Organizational Culture and Performance